Hendy

-Hendy (Yr Hendy) is a village in the community of Llanedi, Carmarthenshire, Wales.
-It is situated at the Carmarthenshire and the City and County of Swansea border.
-It lies on the Afon Gwili just across the River Loughor from Pontarddulais.
+Hendy (Yr Hendy) is a village in the community of Llanedi in Carmarthenshire, Wales.
+It is situated at the Carmarthenshire and Swansea border, and lies on Afon Gwili, just across the River Loughor from Pontarddulais.
 Together with Fforest to the north, it forms part of a continuous built-up area centred on Pontarddulais.
 Most of the village sits between the M4 Motorway junction 48 and the A48 road (Fforest Road) north of the motorway.